TL;DR — Why Most Grant Applications Get Rejected

 Mistake #4: Death by a Thousand Papercuts – Typos, Formatting Errors, and Incompleteness

 After a compelling narrative and a solid budget, nothing sinks a proposal faster than carelessness.
 Typos, grammatical errors, and inconsistent formatting are the ultimate signs of a rushed and unprofessional submission.
-To a reviewer, it implies that if you can’t get the small details right in the application, you probably can’t get the big details right when running the project.
+To a reviewer, it implies that if you cannot get the small details right in the application, you probably cannot get the big details right when running the project.
 These errors make the proposal difficult and frustrating to read, creating a negative bias against your organisation before the reviewer even finishes the first page.
 Worse, missing attachments or required signatures can lead to automatic disqualification, meaning your brilliant ideas are never even considered.
+The NIH’s analysis of common application mistakes confirms that technical errors remain one of the top reasons for rejection across all funding sectors.

 The Winning Solution: Implement a Multi-Stage, Flawless Review Process